techidaily/site-win11-tips/source/_posts/dodge-the-null-error-resolving-win11-problems.md

 ### 1\.
 Reboot Your System

- The first step in resolving this error is to[restart the Windows computer](https://www.makeuseof.com/windows-restart-methods/) and see if the problem resolves itself.
+ The first step in resolving this error is to [restart the Windows computer](https://www.makeuseof.com/windows-restart-methods/) and see if the problem resolves itself.
 This will help to refresh the system and clear any temporary files that may be causing the issue.

 ### 2\.
 Update Drivers